 This speaks to the ability to recognize the best instruments for dealing with various issues in a business.
-Without being aware of this, citizen developers frequently try to solve every problem with the same no or low code tool.
+Without being aware of this, citizen developers frequently try to solve every problem with the same no or low code platform.
 Most of the time, even though the technology makes it possible to avoid writing code like developers, it doesn't take away the necessity to think like one.

 Lack of Organization

-Another equally important aspect of why many companies fail to creat high automation value out of citizen development is the lack of organizational structure to provide an orderly framework for this powerful tool.
+Another equally important aspect of why many companies fail to creat high value out of citizen development is the lack of organizational structure to provide an orderly framework for this powerful tool.

 The Lack of Organization on a higher level includes several parts that need special consideration by leads:

-From an organizational standpoint, once citizen development is adopted, this isn't just about one but multiple software applications.
-There could be two, five, twenty, fifty, or even hundreds of apps — each radically different from the others.
+From an organizational standpoint, once citizen development is adopted, this isn't just about one but multiple applications.
+There could be two, five, twenty, fifty, or even hundreds of apps — each app radically different from the others.